Correlation structure of the corrector in stochastic homogenization: Introduction

 while it should be of the form

 for some symmetric, positive definite matrix $B$, if the correlations were those of a Gaussian free field.
-By considering coefficients with small ellipticity ratio, one can produce examples where \eqref{e:fourier} cannot be reduced to \eqref{e:fourier-gff}.
+By considering coefficients with small ellipticity ratio, one can produce examples where (\ref {efourier}) cannot be reduced to (\ref{efourier-gff}).

-The proof given in \cite{nadspe} that the interface model rescales to the Gaussian free field (and the proof of the dynamical version of this in \cite{gos}) uses a Helffer-Sjöstrand representation of the correlations.
+The proof given in \cite{nadspe} that the interface model rescales to the Gaussian free field (and the proof of the dynamical version of this in \cite{gos}) uses a Helffer--Sj\"{o}strand representation of the correlations.
 We will also use this representation here, but with an important difference.
-In the case of the interface model, the Helffer-Sjöstrand representation readily enables to express the correlations of the interface as the averaged Green function of some operator, and the crux is then to show that this operator can be homogenized.
+In the case of the interface model, the Helffer--Sj\"{o}strand representation readily enables to express the correlations of the interface as the averaged Green function of some operator, and the crux is then to show that this operator can be homogenized.
 In our case, the representation has a less clear interpretation.
 But it has to be so, since otherwise this would lead to Gaussian-free-field correlations.

-Recently, a very interesting and direct connection was put forward in \cite{bisspo} between certain interface models with homogeneous but possibly non-convex potentials and the corrector considered here.
+Recently, a very interesting and direct connection was put forward in \cite{bisspo} between certain interface models with homogeneous but possibly nonconvex potentials and the corrector considered here.
 The authors obtained the scaling limit of interface models with such potentials and zero tilt.
-They point out that the understanding of models with non-zero tilt could be obtained from the understanding of the scaling limit of the corrector.
-We refer to \cite[Section~6]{bisspo} for more on this.
+They point out that the understanding of models with nonzero tilt could be obtained from the understanding of the scaling limit of the corrector.
+We refer to \cite{bisspo}, Section~6, for more on this.